slac-lcls/networkfox/docs/source/operations.rst

 * ``needs``: this argument names data that is needed as input by a given ``operation``.
 Each piece of data named in needs may either be provided by another ``operation`` in the same graph (i.e. specified in the ``provides`` argument of that ``operation``), or it may be specified as a named input to a graph computation (more on graph computations :ref:`here <graph-computations>`).

-When many operations are composed into a computation graph (see :ref:`graph-composition` for more on that), Graphkit matches up the values in their ``needs`` and ``provides`` to form the edges of that graph.
+When many operations are composed into a computation graph (see :ref:`graph-composition` for more on that), Networkfox matches up the values in their ``needs`` and ``provides`` to form the edges of that graph.

 Let's look again at the operations from the script in :ref:`quick-start`, for example::

    from operator import mul, sub
-   from graphkit import compose, operation
+   from networkfox import compose, operation

    # Computes |a|^p.
    def abspow(a, p):